Learn powerful up to date methods from the experts that will stop Gnats in their tracks and get rid of them for good.

 Repair broken tiles as these gaps can harbor organic debris.

-If the source of your gnat issue was a dirty sink or floor drain, consider using an enzyme based drain treatment to keep it clean.
+If the source of your gnat issue was a dirty sink or floor drain, consider using an enzyme-based drain treatment to keep it clean.
 By preventing the slime from accumulating in the threads and grooves and turns of the pipes and fittings, flies will have no place to develop and mature.
-A high quality enzyme drain cleaner is often a vital step to keeping your home or business free of flying gnats.
-These products come in various formulations, thick viscous gel that coats the drain, foam in an aerosol can, and a liquid cleaner that can be added to mop water.
+A high-quality enzyme drain cleaner is often a vital step to keeping your home or business free of flying gnats.
+These products come in various formulations, thick viscous gel that coats the drain, foam in an aerosol can, and a liquid cleaner that can be added to the mop water.
 These products contain live microbes and enzymes that eat the organic debris.
-These products usually have a pleasant citrus smell, and when used regularly, prevents grease and grime from accumulating.
+These products usually have a pleasant citrus smell, and when used regularly, prevent grease and grime from accumulating.
 These all-natural microbial products are labeled for use in food prep areas, drains, dumpsters, kennels, and urinals.
-This versatile product is easy to apply wherever odor and organic sludge is a problem.
+This versatile product is easy to apply wherever odor and organic sludge are a problem.